 According to Indiana Code, children who are five (5) years of age on or before August 1 are eligible for kindergarten.
-The MSD of Martinsville extends that deadline to October 1st for early entrance.
 Once enrolled, students are responsible for all compulsory attendance laws of the State of Indiana.

 Bus Regulations

 Students are assigned to ride school buses that will pick them up and drop them off in close proximity to their homes.
 Buses will not cross transportation zones.
 Students are not allowed to ride a bus other than their assigned bus unless a written request is received from the parent or guardian stating their permission to do so.
 The bus driver has guidelines and will review them with children.
 No live animals or glass containers are allowed on the bus.
 If a student is not following the bus guidelines, the student will receive a bus referral that could result in a warning, discipline consequence, or suspension/removal from the bus.